Measure B (June 2012)

 The respondents filed their response brief on March 24, 2017.
 Appellants Constant, Huag, and the Silicon Valley Taxpayers’ Association filed reply briefs on April 27.
 The case is fully briefed.

-Respondents City of San Jose and San Jose Police Officer’s Association filed requests for oral argument on September 27, 2017.
-On September 28, 2017, Appellants Constant, Haug, and Silicon Valley Taxpayers Association also filed a request for oral argument.
+Respondents City of San Jose and San Jose Police Officer’s Association filed requests for oral argument on Sept.
+27, 2017.
+On Sept.
+28, appellants Constant, Haug, and Silicon Valley Taxpayers Association also filed a request for oral argument.

-On October 11, 2017, the Court sent a request to counsel for letter briefs within 10 days.
+On Oct.
+11, 2017, the court sent a request to counsel for letter briefs within 10 days.

-On October 16, the Court set oral argument for November 30, 2017 at 9:30 a.m.
-Appellant requested a continuance, which was granted and the Court will set a new date.
+On Oct.
+16, the court set oral argument for Nov.
+30. The appellant requested a continuance, which was granted, and the court will set a new date.

 Union lawsuit (PERB case): The complaint alleges that the city failed to meet and confer prior to enacting the resolution, engaged in unfair practices, and denied the IAFF its ability to represent the bargaining unit.